Makaha Valley Pltn

 No analysis available

-I searched all public remarks for explicit phrases such as 'fire life safety evaluation passed', 'FLSE passed', 'fire safety certified', and 'passed fire inspection' and found none.
-Because there is no explicit statement indicating the building passed a FLSE, the feature is set to false with low confidence.
+I searched all remarks for FLSE/fire & life safety language (e.g., 'fire life safety evaluation passed', 'FLSE passed', 'passed fire inspection') and found no references.
+There is no public-remarks evidence the building has passed an FLSE, so per instructions I set to false and retain low confidence because absence of mention is not definitive.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.